shwetank1983/shwetank1983/README.md

 *   **Logic:** Custom adaptive scoring engines mapped to official SAT scaled score tables.

 ---
+Digital SAT Behavioral Analytics & The "Adaptive Cliff" Our platform leverages high-granularity behavioral data to move beyond simple score reporting, uncovering a significant "Adaptive Cliff" in student performance.
+Analysis of 5,000+ sessions from the 2025-26 testing cycle reveals that student accuracy drops by an average of 25-30% when transitioning from Module 1 to the harder adaptive Module 2.
+This drop-off is most pronounced in Algebra (-26.2%) and Information & Ideas (-28.9%), where students often maintain their speed but lose their precision due to the increased complexity of adaptive question routing.

+The "Trap Hypothesis": Why High-Scorers Fail Module 2 By analyzing median "sunk time" on incorrect answers, we’ve identified a core behavioral pattern we call the Trap Hypothesis.
+Unlike Module 1, where students spend significantly more time (+40s) on questions they eventually get wrong (indicating they are "stumped"), students in Module 2 actually pick wrong answers at the same speed as correct ones.
+This suggests that the difficulty in the harder modules isn't about complexity, but about expertly engineered distractors that "trick" students into confident, yet incorrect, responses.
+You can read our full deep-dive on this phenomenon here: [Is SAT Module 2 Hard?
+The 2025-26 'Trap Hypothesis' Revealed](https://mycollegebook.org/is-sat-module-2-hard).

 ### 📈 Mission
 To bridge the gap between "studying content" and "executing on test day."
 If you're an educator, tutor, or student, I'd love to connect.